bbiggerr/lldmca/template/md/copyrights/PITCHME.md

 - Established by Section 8 the US Constitution
 - Copyright Act of 1976 / DMCA (1998)
 - Applies automatically to writings, music, music, software, etc. (but not recipes)
-- Gives you the ability to license your work
+- Control how others use your work through licensing
 @olend
 @snapend